schoolbryant/vbclass/README.md

 # vbclass
-This is for my software development class
+This is for my software development class <br>
-January 4th, updated README
+January 4th, added br tag